James Wilson Jr. - The Vicksburg Post

 He confessed Christ at an early age at St. Paul Missionary Baptist Church in Bovina and remained a member there until his death.

 He attended Hickory Tree and Southern Christian Institute high schools before his four years in the U.S. Air Force.
 He then attended Howard University and graduated from Tougaloo College with a bachelor’s degree.
-He later received a master’s and specialist degrees from Mississippi College.
+He later received a master’s degree and specialist degree from Mississippi College.
 He was further educated at several other universities.

 He was an educator in Vicksburg/Warren School district and retired as an assistant superintendent.
 He was also a building contractor.